pjakiela/ECON523/exercises/E4-DD2.md

 To implement difference-in-differences, we need:
  - a dummy variable for the post treatment period,
  - a dummy variable for the treatment group, and
- - -an interaction between the two
+ - an interaction between the two
 The `post` variable is already present in the data set.
 What is the mean of the `post` variable?
 What fraction of the observations in the data set occur in the post-treatment period?

 The `time` variable indicates the month and year in which a birth took place.
 If you type the command